ftravers/pscripts/README.txt

     /etc/external_ip_updater/config.conf

-You can adjust the log levels between 'debug' and 'info', typically when all is running well, just leave it at 'info' only.
+You can adjust the log levels between 'debug','info', and 'warn.
+Typically when all is running well, just leave it at 'info' only.

-** Sample systemd scripts
+** Start/Stop

+    % sudo update_external_ip --start
+    % sudo update_external_ip --stop